coq/coq/doc/sphinx/proofs/writing-proofs/reasoning-inductives.rst

       | Set
       | Type

-   Generates an :term:`induction principles <induction principle>` with given :n:`scheme_type`\s and :n:`scheme_sort`\s for an inductive type.
+   Generates :term:`induction principles <induction principle>` with given :n:`scheme_type`\s and :n:`scheme_sort`\s for an inductive type.
 In the case where the inductive definition is a mutual inductive definition, the :n:`with` clause is used to generate a mutually recursive inductive scheme